piotr25691/ezarch/README.md

 # ezArch
-An easy way to get Arch installed on your machine!
+An easy way to get a small Arch base installed on your machine!

 ## Contents
 This script consists of two parts: